xenia-manager/Assets/README.md

 # Assets
-Backup of Box Arts from Xbox Marketplace
+Backup of assets from Xbox Marketplace